forge-lab/one-punch-synthesis/README.md

 ### Step 8:
 Run the sample code provided by Microsoft to ensure it is working correctly with no errors, and you should be good to go!

+Note: all component IDs MUST be in-order.
+Skipping numbers will cause problems during enumeration